 Prayer for Labor Found

 Help me be gentle-firm, boundary-disciplined, lightheartedly-heavy, always asking-great-questions.
-May my sense of humor match the tone of collegiality I want in my classroom.
-May I model for my students the Curiosity I want for them; yet, may my comments be free from harsh judgments.
+May my sense of humor match the tone of collegiality I want in my classroom, and may it land well in this year of remote learning.
+May I model for my students the Curiosity I want from them; yet, may my comments be free from harsh judgments and Ivy League snobbery.
 Help my assessments be fair and thorough.
-May my own doubt blossom into layers of understanding as they reveal themselves.
+May my doubt for my students intentions blossom into layers of understanding as they reveal themselves.

-May the sign of “safe space” be true for all students who enter the school and my room.
+May the sign of “safe space” be true for all students of color and may the atmosphere be open to every person with non-binary sexual orientation who enters my room.

 Teachers are coaches, patiently building good habits into muscle memory.
 Help my verbal instruction to guide students of all learning modes.
 Make me a better listener and thus a more thoughtful speaker.
 May the students discover more love’s labor’s found than love’s labor’s lost.